chenling000/GraphQL-React-Apollo/README.md

 import { useQuery, gql } from "@apollo/client";

 // making query
-// capital letter style is the common convention for query variable const MY_QUERY = gql`
+// all capitals is the common convention for naming query const MY_QUERY = gql`
   {
     ...